 Improvements to Meter Names

-Based on customer feedback, we are rolling out improved standardized names for Azure meter attributes effective week of July 10, 2017.
+Based on customer feedback, we will roll out improved standardized names for Azure meter attributes.
+As the date approaches, we will notify you through email and through this website.
 These changes will make it easier for you to manage Azure resources and create a consistent taxonomy between feature pages seen on the Azure website, detailed usage data downloaded from the management portal or APIs, and invoices.
 These changes will not impact the meter’s usage data, price, or unique identifier (reported as the Meter ID or Resource GUID, depending on your Azure subscription).
 You may need to adjust your reports to accommodate the new naming convention.

 The following table includes illustrative examples of the improved meter names.
 The alternate names for the meter attributes are shown in parentheses for reference.

 |meter name format||meter id (resource guid)||meter category (service name or name)||meter sub-category (service type or type)||meter name (resource name, resource, service resource)||meter region (region)||unit (unit of measure)|

 |New Convention||SQL Database||Standard||S0 SQL DB||1 Day|

 |Old Convention||30ab1dae-8172-4b24-aa5b-3666d3f0fde1||Storage||Geo Redundant||Standard IO – Table/ Queue (GB)||GB|